 TGax Editor: Change the paragraph below as follows:

 e) …If a STA has set the More Data Ack subfield in QoS Capability element to 1, then if it receives an Ack frame from its AP with the More Data bit equal to 1, the STA shall operate exactly as if it received a TIM with its AID bit equal to 1.
+If an HE STA has set the More Data Ack subfield in QoS Capability element to 1, then if it receives a BlockAck, or Multi-STA BlockAck frame from its AP with the More Data bit equal to 1, the STA shall operate exactly as if it received a TIM with its AID bit equal to 1.
 For example, a STA that is using the PS-Poll delivery method shall issue a PS-Poll frame to retrieve a buffered BU.
 See also 10.3.6 (Group addressed MPDU transfer procedure).

 TGax Editor: Insert the following after the last paragraph of subclause 25.7.2 and after the fourth paragraph of subclause 25.7.3.3 of TGax D0.5:

+The classification of a More Data field equal to 0 in an Ack, BlockAck, Multi-STA BlockAck frame as an early termination event can occur only when both STAs have indicated support of transmitting, or receiving the frame with a nonzero More Data subfield, which is indicated in the More Data Ack subfield of the QoS Info field of frames they transmit (see 11.2.2 (Power management in a non-DMG infrastructure network)). (#819)

 TGax Editor: Change the subclause below as follows (#CID 161):